Ernie Fletcher: 2003 gubernatorial election

 In the Republican primary, Fletcher received 53 percent of the vote, besting Nunn, Jefferson County judge/executive Rebecca Jackson, and state senator Virgil Moore.
 In the Democratic primary, Attorney General Ben Chandler defeated Speaker of the House Jody Richards.
-Chandler, the grandson of former governor A. B. "Happy" Chandler, was hurt in the closing days of the campaign when a third challenger, businessman Bruce Lunsford dropped out of the race and endorsed Richards.
+Chandler, the grandson of former governor A. B. "Happy" Chandler, was hurt in the closing days of the primary campaign when a third challenger, businessman Bruce Lunsford, dropped out of the race and endorsed Richards.
 Chandler won the Democratic primary by just 3.7 percentage points and was forced to reorganize his campaign.
 Consequently, Fletcher entered the general election as the favorite.

 Due to the funding from the Republican Governors Association, Fletcher held a two-to-one fundraising advantage over Chandler.
 A sex-for-favors scandal that ensnared sitting Democratic governor Paul Patton, as well as a predicted $710 million shortfall in the upcoming budget, damaged the entire Democratic slate of candidates' chances for election.
-Fletcher capitalized on these issues, promising to "clean up the mess" in Frankfort, and won the election by a vote of 596,284 (55%) to 487,159 (45%).
+Fletcher capitalized on these issues, promising to "clean up the mess" in Frankfort, and won the election by 109,125 votes.
 In all, Republicans captured four of the seven statewide constitutional offices in 2003; Trey Grayson was elected Secretary of State and Richie Farmer was elected Commissioner of Agriculture.
 Fletcher resigned his seat in the House on December 8, 2003, and assumed the governorship the following day.
 Fletcher's victory made him the first Republican elected governor of Kentucky since 1971, and his margin of victory was the largest ever for a Republican in a Kentucky gubernatorial election.